-Today, buyers prefer online shopping to offline.
-In 2021, $919B worth of goods were sold on U.S. marketplace platforms, and such platforms became a key to success for many businesses.
+As buyers prefer online shopping to offline, companies look for easy ways to build a marketplace app and to find a platform for it.
+In 2022, $3.25 trillions worth of goods were sold on U.S. marketplace platforms, and such platforms became a key to success for many businesses.
 For example, in Amazon, Taobao, and Tmall you can find thousands of companies selling their products.
 The easier it is to choose, buy and receive a wished item, the more likely users are to come back.
 At the same time, how attractive and convenient your online marketplace is, largely depends on the technologies you choose to develop it.

-For 12 years the Surf team has been creating various projects, including online shops and marketplace platforms, and we know everything about programming languages to prefer for each case.
-In this article we’ll explain how much it costs to build an online marketplace and why Golang is best for the purpose.
+For 12 years, the Surf team has been creating various projects, including online shops and marketplace platforms, and we know everything about programming languages to prefer for each case.
+In this article, we’ll explain how much it costs to build a marketplace app and why Golang is best for the purpose.

-What factors affect a marketplace platform development cost
+What factors affect for building a marketplace app: platform’ development cost

 Functions and features of a marketplace

 Login.
 This feature allows sellers and buyers to login into their accounts with a phone number, e-mail address, or a profile on social media.
-In this step, users appreciate an opportunity to enter fast and at the same time—data security the marketplace platform ensures.
-Importance of the feature for businesses is really high: the easier it is to login, the more people will use a marketplace.
-If the process is complicated, users feel annoyed—and it’s not a good beginning for the marketplace.
+In this step, users appreciate an opportunity to enter fast and at the same time—data security the marketplace platform or app ensures.
+Importance of the feature for businesses is really high: the easier it is to login, the more people will use a service.

 Search options.
 Today, many ways of searching for items at marketplaces exist: exact search, product type search, category search, ordinary or voice search.
 To be user-friendly and popular among more and more people, a marketplace needs to have numerous options that make choice easy.